MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

 # Install and Manage Surface Hub 2 Smart Camera

 Surface Hub 2 Smart Camera <sup>1</sup> is designed for hybrid teams and optimized for remote participants.
 With sharp focus on the foreground and background, remote participants can see people interact with content on the Surface Hub while also viewing everyone else in the room.
-Surface Hub 2 Smart Camera has a wide field of view greater than 130 degrees, digital pan-tilt-zoom, high-quality glass optics, and a low light sensor.
+Surface Hub 2 Smart Camera has a wide field of view greater than 136 degrees, Automatic framing, high-quality glass optics, and a low light sensor.

 ## System requirements

-Surface Hub 2 Smart Camera requires the following updates for [Windows 10 Team 2020 update](surface-hub-2020-update-whats-new.md) (20H2) on Surface Hub 2:
+For Surface Hubs running Team OS, Surface Hub 2 Smart Camera requires the following updates for [Windows 10 Team 2020 update](surface-hub-2020-update-whats-new.md) (20H2) on Surface Hub 2:

 - February 15, 2022 — update for Team based on KB5010415* (OS Build 19042.1566)
 - January 21, 2022 — update for Surface Hub 2S

 To learn more, refer to [Surface Hub update history](surface-hub-update-history.md).

+> [!NOTE]
+> No additional updates are required for Surface Hubs that have been migrated to run Windows 10 or Windows 11 Pro/Enterprise.

 ## Install smart camera